-A. Pyramids must follow Adaptive Abilities Unified Advanced Division "Stunts" and "Dismounts" rules and are allowed up to 2 high.

-Exception: Twisting mounts and transitions to extended skills are allowed up to 1 1⁄2 twists if connected to a bracer at prep level or below.
-The connection must be made prior to the initiation of the skill and must remain in contact throughout the transition.

-B. Top persons must receive primary support from a base.

-Exception: See Adaptive Abilities Unified Advanced "Pyramid Release Moves"

-- C. Extended single leg (1 leg) stunts may not brace or be braced by any other single leg (1 leg) extended stunts. - D. No stunt or pyramid may move over or under another separate stunt or pyramid.

-Clarification: A top person may not invert over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate of not.

-Exception 2: An individual may move under a stunt or a stunt may move over an individual.

-E. Any skill that is allowed as a Adaptive Abilities Unified Advanced Division Release Move is also allowed if it remains connected to a base and a bracer (or 2 bracers when required).

-Example: An extended Pancake would be required to remain connected to 2 bracers.
+- A. Pyramids must follow Adaptive Abilities Unified Advanced Division "Stunts" and "Dismounts" rules and are allowed up to 2 high. - Exception: Twisting mounts and transitions to extended skills are allowed up to 11⁄2 twists if connected to a bracer at prep level or below.
+The connection must be made prior to the initiation of the skill and must remain in contact throughout the transition. - $B. \quad \text{Top persons must receive primary support from a base}. \\$ - Exception: See Adaptive Abilities Unified Advanced "Pyramid Release Moves" - C. Extended single leg (1 leg) stunts may not brace or be braced by any other single leg (1 leg) extended stunts. - D. No stunt or pyramid may move over or under another separate stunt or pyramid. - Clarification: A top person may not invert over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate of not. - Example: A shoulder sit walking under a prep is not allowed. - Exception 1: An individual may jump over another individual. - $\hbox{Exception 2: An individual may move under a stunt or a stunt may move over an individual. } \\$ - E. Any skill that is allowed as a Adaptive Abilities Unified Advanced Division Release Move is also allowed if it remains connected to a base and a bracer (or 2 bracers when required). - Example: An extended Pancake would be required to remain connected to 2 bracers.